Tilbury: Geography

 The major landmarks are the docks, the cruise-ship landing stage, and the Tilbury Power Station.
 There are two churches in Tilbury: St John's (Church of England) and Our Lady Star of the Sea (Roman Catholic); there is also a Convent of Mercy.
 There is, in addition, a synagogue in Dock Road.
-The educational institutions in Tilbury include primary education, which are Lansdowne Primary School, St Mary's RC Primary School and Tilbury Manor Primary School renamed Tilbury Pioneer Academy when the school was taken over by the Gateway Learning Community, a local collective of several schools in the local area.
+The educational institutions in Tilbury include primary education, which are Lansdowne Primary School, St Mary's RC Primary School and Tilbury Manor Primary School renamed Tilbury Pioneer Academy when the school was taken over by the Gateway Learning Community, a collective of several schools in the local area.
 The last serve Infant and Nursery, as well as Junior children.
-Lying just outside the town is the Gateway Academy, the main secondary school for Tilbury, Chadwell St Mary and the eastern parts of Grays, as well as the adjoining Gateway Primary Free School.
-Additionally, USP College (Palmers Campus) lies in east Grays near Tilbury.
+Lying just outside the town is The Gateway Academy, the main secondary school for Tilbury, Chadwell St Mary and the eastern parts of Grays, as well as the adjoining Gateway Primary Free School.
+USP College (Palmers Campus) is in east Grays near Tilbury.